Visyond/website-hugo/site/content/solutions/collaboration.md

 ---
 title: Collaboration
+topTitle: |-
-topTitle: 'SECURE, TRANSPARENT AND SIMPLE SPREADSHEET COLLABORATION & SHARING'
+  SECURE, TRANSPARENT AND SIMPLE SPREADSHEET

+  COLLABORATION & SHARING
 topSubTitle: >-
   Greatly accelerate and simplify the gathering of inputs from multiple stakeholders with Visyond’s innovative selective sharing technology and